CALL FOR PAPERS

 Submissions that do not conform to the required styles, including paper size, margin width, and font size restrictions, will be rejected without review.

-Here is the current version of the review form, and here is the current version of the action editor meta-review form.
+Here is the current version of the review form, and here is the current version of the AC meta-review form.
 These forms will be re-assessed and updated periodically.

 Desk Rejection